-Where to find paczki
+Where to find paczki in Chicago

 It’s worth taking a ride out to this snug, old-school spot for its seriously tasty take on paczki.
 Choose from 12 varieties including blueberry, rosehip, cheese and poppy.
 If you want a taste without committing to a full-sized paczki, four popular flavors (raspberry, custard, apricot and rosehip) will also be available in miniature versions.

 Dinkel’s only sells paczki on Fat Tuesday, so it's best to order ahead of time.
 The Lakeview bakery sold over 22,000 paczkis in 2017—so you know it's good.
 Try apple-cinnamon, blueberry, cherry, chocolate silk or lemon.

 This nearly century-old Jefferson Park mecca for Polish meats also happens to have a great bakery department up its sleeve.
 Whether it's Fat Tuesday or any old Tuesday, pop in for super fresh, pillowy paczki in flavors like rose, marmalade and custard.